 Youth Advisory Board

 High School students volunteer monthly to serve on the Youth Advisory Board.
 They provide a youthful perspective to insure we are serving the needs of our young members.
-YAB’s promote and assist with youth workshops, National Credit Union Youth Month, marketing, school connections, and community service.
+YAB’s also promote our SRCUs, assist with National Credit Union Youth Month, enhance our school connections, and participate in community service with HCU.

 National Credit Union Youth Month

 Credit Unions celebrate youth during the month of April.
-Every year we dedicate a fun-filled week to helping kids succeed through financial education — from savings goals to spending habits.
+Every year we dedicate a fun-filled week to helping kids & students succeed through financial education — from savings goals to spending habits.

 HarborLight Credit Union donates a total of $3,000 per year in scholarships to graduating seniors: